-Holy God, we pray not only for our church and other churches in our district, but the World Church.
-As we emerge from the dark shadow of coronavirus.
-Help us learn new, effective ways of meeting the needs of our communities and to reflect the goodness and grace of Jesus by serving him with united, faithful hearts.
+Holy God, we pray for our church, other churches in our Circuit and the World Church, too.
+Help us learn new, effective ways of meeting the needs of our communities and to reflect the goodness and grace of Jesus by serving him with united, faithful hearts in words and deeds of love.